JPatrick9793/colorization-pytorch/PROJECT_README.md

 are a set of nested folders, each one corresponding to the model they are associated with

 ### Training the siggraph models (In General)

+- All checkpoints from our training runs are located in the gatech dropbox link provided with the project.
+- The Stylized ImageNet training data from our training runs is also located in the gatech dropbox link provided with the project.

 Generally, we follow the instructions in the original README and run `bash ./scripts/train_siggraph.sh`; however, you will need to make slight modifications to this script depending on which tests you are running.
 Training is done in 4 phases: The first and seconds phases train the siggraph model on classification loss, however, the